Guacamole Recipes and

 Learning how to make guacamole using the Hass avocado can be done in just about every state in the USA these days.

 Once you learn the basic guacamole recipe, you can then move on to creating the spicy guacamole recipes.

 Learn how to make guacamole for the next time you have a gathering and need a delicious dip.
-Also, learn the best way to store your avocados to keep them from turning brown due to oxidation.
+And learn the best way to store avocados to keep them from turning brown due to oxidation.

 How to Make Guacamole Recipes

 - in a Blender